kctffs/mildew-detection-in-cherry-leaves/README.md

 - [Kaggle Cherry Leaves]([https://www.kaggle.com/](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves)). - For the use of their data source.
 - [Code Institute - Walkthrough Project 01 - Malaria Detector](https://codeinstitute.net/). - For the step by step guide to the understanding and inspiring the code during the project for example the code revolving around image data.
 - [Code Institute - Walkthrough Project 02 - Churnometer](https://codeinstitute.net/). - For the step by step guide to the understanding and inspiring the code during the project for example the directories.
-- [cla-cif](https://github.com/cla-cif) - For the inspiration alongside the walkthrough projects.
+- [cla-cif](https://github.com/cla-cif) - For inspiration for the first model I used before I retrained later, alongside the module contents and walkthrough projects on models.